Structure Adaptive Elastic-Net: Methodology

-In many real applications, it is possible to have some external information on the importance of each $ \beta_j $'s in predicting $ \bs{y} $.
+In many real applications, it is possible to have some external information on the importance of each $ \beta_j $'s in predicting $\y$.
 Here our goal is to make use of such additional knowledge in guiding us to choose $ \hat{\bs{w}} $ in a data-dependent fashion.
-In general, let us refer to such external information as the \textit{structural information}.
+In general, let us refer to such external information as the \textit{structural information} and denote them by $\aux$.
 Some common examples of such a structure within the components of $\bs{\beta}$ include group information, a monotonic ordering of their magnitudes, graph-based information, extrinsic covariate information, and so on.
-In this section, we propose a method of utilizing these auxiliary information together with $(\bs{y}, \xmat)$ in choosing $\hat{\bs{w}}$.
+Here we propose the Structure Adaptive Elastic-Net (SA-Enet) as a method for utilizing the auxiliary information $\aux$ combined with $(\y, \xmat)$ in choosing $\hat{\bs{w}}$.
 In what follows, we first provide the motivation and then introduce the algorithm for obtaining the proposed estimator.
-We also discuss some examples of structural information and derive the data-adaptive weights in each of those cases.
+We also discuss some examples of structural information and derive the data-adaptive weights $\hat{\bs{w}}$ in each of those cases.